-The Planar Lipid Bilayer Workstation is an ideal tool for measuring pico- or nano-scale charge currents across a membrane.
+The Planar Lipid Bilayer is an ideal tool for measuring pico- or nano-scale charge currents across a membrane.

 A Complete System

 A Planar Lipid Bilayer Workstation provides an integrated environment for measuring transmembrane currents from lipid membranes.
 This unique apparatus enables the user to perform research using this powerful technology.